jsoref/thorium/api/docs/src/admins/deploy/install-elastic.md

 echo "vm.max_map_count=262144" >> /etc/sysctl.d/99-sysctl.conf
 ```

-System configuration options for elastic nodes can be found [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/system-config.html).
+See [system configuration options for elastic nodes](https://www.elastic.co/guide/en/elasticsearch/reference/current/system-config.html).
 You can also set an `initContainer` to run before elastic starts that will set the `max_map_count`.
 That option is what the next step will show.

 ### 3) Deploy Kibana and ElasticSearch